+The nation faces an unprecedented challenge to address the global COVID-19 pandemic and a responsibility to create an infrastructure that is capable of responding to future public health emergencies.
+Now, more than ever, it is critical for CDC to have a strong national public health surveillance system that detects and facilitates immediate response and containment of emerging health threats.
 The COVID-19 pandemic has exposed deadly gaps in our nation's public health data infrastructure.
 The United States currently relies on error-prone, sluggish and burdensome manual and paper-based data exchange methods such as faxing and phone calls to share critical public health data.
 Simply put, the virus is moving faster than the data.
 We are watching as our leaders struggle to make critical decisions without accurate data.
 We must bring our public health data system into the 21st Century to have accurate, instantaneous data at our fingertips rather than just out of reach.
-This funding will build a public health surveillance system that provides automatic, enterprise, interoperable data exchange in real-time, enabling a coordinated and timely response across the health care system.
+This funding will build on existing infrastructure to support a public health surveillance system that provides automatic, enterprise, interoperable data exchange in real-time, enabling a coordinated and timely response across the health care system.
 With these investments, we will give sophisticated data analytics tools to public health professionals and policymakers to make smarter and faster decisions that save lives during public health threats like COVID-19.